Hippocampome-Org/hco_dev_docs/docs/oblomem/presyn_cent_stdp.md

 The function `updateLTP()` typically includes computation of the wtChange due to presynaptic spike time before postsynaptic spike times (pre before post) in STDP. wtChange is a variable involved in computing synapse connection weight changes for neuron pairs due to STDP.
 This feature adds computation of post before pre spike times and its contribution to wtChange to `updateLTP()`.
 Specifically, this function computes the most recent post before pre spike time difference when an instance of pre before post spikes is detected in `updateLTP()`.
 The "presynaptic centered" approach then updates wtChange based on the post time that occured closest to the pre time in both the pre before post and post before pre timings.

 This feature disables the processing of wtChange with post before pre spikes in `generatePostSynapticSpike` for ESTDP EXP_CURVE spikes because that is now handled in `updateLTP()`.
-The default methods of CARLsim as designed for, it appears, symmetric nearest neighbor STDP.
+The default methods of CARLsim is designed for, it appears, symmetric nearest neighbor STDP.
 Specifically, processing post before pre spikes effecting wtChange in `generatePostSynapticSpike` accomidates that.
 This feature's alternative STDP method is made possible by handling that wtChange processing in `updateLTP()`.

 ## Unit Test